YOU'VE GOT QUESTIONS

 Don’t be discouraged.
 There is a break-in period with cast iron and your patience will pay off.

-You should use a little extra cooking oil the first 6-10 times you use your new skillet.
+Note: You should use a little extra cooking oil the first few times you use your new skillet.
 As the seasoning builds up, food will stick less and less.
 After cooking in your skillet a few times, you’ll find the food releases effortlessly.

 Always remember to preheat your skillet on LOW for 5-10 minutes before turning up the heat or adding any food.
 This will aid in non-stick cooking and prevent any damage to you skillet due to thermal shock.

 Don’t panic!
 Rust won’t damage your skillet unless it is left rusty for an extended period of time.
-Rust just means that part of your skillet wasn’t thoroughly coated with seasoning or you left it wet for too long and the iron is reacted with the air or water.
+Rust just means that part of your skillet wasn’t thoroughly coated with seasoning or you left it wet for too long.
 After all, rust is just iron oxide and is completely harmless.

-All you need to do is scrub the rust off with some hot water and an abrasive scouring pad or steel wool.
+All you need to do is scrub the rust off with some hot water and an abrasive scouring pad.
 Dry thoroughly and re-season immediately.
 No harm done.

-Always be sure to dry your skillet immediately and completely after it has been exposed to water or rust will occur.
+Always be sure to dry your skillet immediately and completely after it has been exposed to water to avoid rust.

 No. It would probably survive but we don’t recommend it.
 Our warranty does not cover damage due to dishwasher use.